Sunbearian/Sunbearian/README.md

 ### Hi there 👋

+I'm Steve Collins and after 16 years working mainly in a supply chain and operations environment I'm transitioning into becoming a developer.
+I'm part of cohort 13 of **The School of Code**, training to be a full stack developer.

+- 🌱 I’m currently learning HTML, CSS, JavaScript via [TheSchoolOfCode](https://www.schoolofcode.co.uk)
+- 📫 How to reach me: [Twitter](https://twitter.com/Sunbearian) | [Linkedin](https://www.linkedin.com/in/steven-c-687b4b4b/)

 <!--
 **Sunbearian/Sunbearian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.